 You throw any mission at your team and your team will accomplish it.
 What does this mean to you?
 It means that your team has to be skillful, collaborative and focused.
-Building such team is really challenging.
-All of it starts with hiring process, which again requires you to have greater clarity of kind of team member you need, evaluating how far a given candidates will meet those expectations, knowing his/her aspirations, goals, ability to work as a team, i.e. cultural fit.
+Building such a team is really challenging.
+All of it starts with hiring process, which again requires you to have greater clarity of the kind of team member you need, evaluating how far a given candidate will meet those expectations, knowing his/her aspirations, goals, ability to work as a team, i.e. cultural fit.
 Just brilliance or talent doesn’t always pull off the mission.
 It requires more than talent.
 Team spirit, team synergies along with high aspirations to achieve something makes people commit themselves to deliver their job well.
 Your task is to align that ‘something’ (i.e. individual aspiration, career, money, motivations) to mission objectives.

 5. Measuring Team Performance (trust, communication, results, Review/feedback)

 Well, you may be monitoring the team formation process but how would you know that your team has successfully entered into the ‘Performing phase’ and will continue to demonstrate delivering greater results?
 So you will need to evaluate performance of your team on certain parameters, observing certain characteristics like